Introduction

 Useful if you want to understand why short stops near buses still get fined and which bus-related setups are enforced fastest.

-Best next if you need the practical fine, review, or enforcement angle.
+Worth opening if you need the fine, review, or enforcement side spelled out.

 Compare Before You Park